 While they have great security, they may or may not look kindly upon non-patrons sleeping in their parking lot.
 The key here is to be considerate and inconspicuous, try not to come in and out of your car too much, park well back from the main entrance, and you probably shouldn’t do any cooking outside the car.
-Casino’s are used to guests coming and staying long hours in the night, or overnight, but you don’t want to call unwanted attention to yourself.
+Casinos are used to guests coming and staying long hours during the night, but you don’t want to call unwanted attention to yourself.

 The fact that casinos have good security can be a help or a hindrance.
-You may be more likely to be disturbed, but also have a set of eyes watching over the area.
+You may be more likely to be disturbed however you also have a set of eyes watching over the area.
 This adds weight to the argument that it’s an example of a safe parking lot to sleep in, but you should always make choices like this at your own risk.
 The safest option is to book a room for the night at a hotel.

-Free/Fee: Free to park, but again be considerate to where you are.
+- Free/Fee: Free to park, but again be considerate of where you are.

 Information centers are good examples of free places to sleep in your car.
 They usually offer free overnight parking, but always review the website and any signage before making a decision.

 When you’re crossing state lines or entering national parks, there is almost always a Welcome/Information Center.
-These are a great spot to get some information and advice, stop for a rest, and use the toilets.
-Spending a night here is an option, as they tend to be safe and well lit, but the centers usually operate under limited hours so all it has to offer won’t always be available to you (something to consider for those middle of the night restroom runs).
+These are great spots to get some information and advice, stop for a rest, and use the toilets.
+Spending a night here is an option, as they tend to be safe and well-lit, but the centers usually operate under limited hours so all it has to offer won’t always be available to you (something to consider for those middle-of-the-night restroom runs).

 Religious buildings are another example of a place where you can sleep in your car.